 But before there are outcomes there is the Adviser and their advice.
 Whether they have acted appropriately and to expected standards and – by extension whether the firm has ensured that.
 That part hasn’t changed at all.

 A senior executive at the FCA recently said – “Where we identify serious misconduct that breaches that duty, we will use our full range of powers to tackle that … issuing fines, removing permissions and securing redress for consumers.
 And we will hold firms, including senior managers and boards, to account for delivering these outcomes.”

 Time then is running out as is the FCA’s patience as fines hit record levels.
-In fact – the deadline for firms to have board-approved implementation plans is the end of October 2022.
+In fact – the deadline for firms to have board-approved implementation plans was the end of October 2022.
 Any firm taking the rather relaxed view that Consumer Duty doesn’t represent much of a departure from TCF, does so at their own peril.
-The more prudent firms out there will be looking at strategies and technologies to help them meet guidance requirements not just for the Q4 deadline, but well into the future as Consumer Duty beds in.
+The more prudent firms out there will be looking at strategies and technologies to help them meet guidance requirements not just for the Q4 deadline just passed, but well into the future as Consumer Duty beds in.

 Those firms wanting to catch up before they can hope to move forward – might urgently consider getting in place a solid framework of process and technology that: